 The Taurus X styling is a bit more like a tall station wagon, while the Acadia is closer to a sleek SUV.

 The Acadia's powertrain outmuscles Honda's eight-passenger crossover, the Pilot.

-While larger for the 2008 model year, the Toyota Highlander can't match the interior room of the Acadia.
+The Toyota Highlander offers a bit more ruggedness, but it can't match the interior room of the Acadia.

-The Mazda CX-9 is also worth putting on your list, as it comes close to matching many of the Acadia's people and cargo capabilities, while offering superior driving dynamics.
+The Mazda CX-9 is also worth putting on your list, as it comes close to matching many of the Acadia's people and cargo capabilities, while offering a more enjoyable driving experience.

 Get FREE Dealer Quotes